 With less than one week before Election Day, we spoke to Québec solidaire co-spokesperson Gabriel Nadeau-Dubois about immigration, secularism and identity.

-Cult’s Rob Jennings offers up a comprehensive and non-biased overview of the upcoming provincial election with a focus on what it all might mean to Montrealers.
+A comprehensive, non-biased overview of the upcoming provincial election with a focus on what it all might mean to Montrealers.

 A coalition has formed to oppose Quebec Liberals on this issue.
 Someone send in the Wizard.